Elliptically Distributed Lozenge Tilings of a Hexagon: Elliptic difference operators

 \section{Elliptic difference operators}

-In this section we explain how recent results on elliptic special functions and elliptic difference operators intrinsically capture the model we described thus far.
-The main two references are \cite{EHI} and \cite{BCn} and we will state results from these without going into the proofs (with a few exceptions where the proofs are short and revealing of common techniques employed in the area).
+In this section we explain how recent constructions in the field of elliptic special functions intrinsically capture the model we described thus far.
+The main two references are \cite{BCn,EHI} and we will state results from these without proofs (with a few exceptions where the proofs are short).
 The focus will be on certain elliptic difference operators satisfying normalization, quasi-commutation and quasi-adjointness relations.
 We define them abstractly in the first subsection.
 We then turn to motivating the definitions and interpreting the operators probabilistically.